scopeclient/scope/README.md

 1. Clone the repository
 2. Run `cargo run`
-   - It's reccomended to use `cargo watch -- cargo run` from [cargo-watch](https://github.com/watchexec/cargo-watch), but it's in no way required
+   - It's recommended to use `cargo watch -- cargo run` from [cargo-watch](https://github.com/watchexec/cargo-watch), but it's in no way required

 ### Environment
 The binary presently requires the following environment variables to be set or in a `.env` file in the current working directory:
-- `DISCORD_TOKEN` - your discord token
+- `DISCORD_TOKEN` - Your discord token
-- `DEMO_CHANNEL_ID` - the channel ID to listen for messages on
+- `DEMO_CHANNEL_ID` - The channel ID to listen for messages on